Research Fellow: Educational Disadvantage and Place

 From 2006 to mid-2017, he was the data manager and main statistician on the GoWell Research and Learning Programme, investigating housing- and neighbourhood-based urban regeneration in 15 of Glasgow's most deprived areas, and individual and neighbourhood-level characteristics on physical and mental health and wellbeing.

 In May 2017, he joined UBDC to work on the Educational Disadvantage and Place project, which is investigating neighbourhood effects on Secondary, Further and Higher Education outcomes and trajectories into work in Glasgow and the seven surrounding Local Authority areas.

-Phil's research activities cohere around an interest in how neighbourhood characteristics (the built enviornment, deprivation, etc.) may affect people's lives and be responsible for inequalities in society.
+Phil's research activities cohere around an interest in how neighbourhood characteristics (the built environment, deprivation, etc.) may affect people's lives and be responsible for inequalities in society.